Benzino: Feud with Eminem

+On September 4, 2020, Benzino released a new single titled "The Bigger Picture" with an accompanying music video on YouTube.

+On March 27, 2024 Benzino released Rap Elvis music video [Eminem Diss] filmed in different locations throughout Detroit, including Eminem's restaurant Mom's Spaghetti with a feature from Jacksonville-based rapper Natalac wearing a white mink coat.
+The video features Benzino sampling and discarding the spaghetti even taking the sign from the restaurant.
+To date Eminem hasn't responded.
+YouTube.

 Personal life

-Scott considered Edward DeJesus to be his father figure, especially in the duration of DeJesus's incarceration.
-Scott's sister Maureen is a medical doctor, and his other sister, Anita Scott-Wilson, has a doctorate degree in veterinary medicine from the Tuskegee Institute.
-Coi Leray is Scott's daughter.
+Benzino's father Edward DeJesus was Puerto Rican and his mother Mary Scott was Black American and Cape Verdean.
+His sisters are Anita Scott-Wilson and Maureen Scott.
+In 2021, the rapper fell out with his daughter, Coi Leray, after she dissed Benzino in her song "No More Parties".

-He has dated Karlie Redd and Althea Heart.
-Scott and Heart had a son together in November 2015, but they broke off their engagement shortly thereafter.
+Benzino has dated Karlie Redd and Althea Heart.
+Benzino and Heart had a son together in November 2015, but they broke off their engagement shortly thereafter.
 They appeared together on Season 6 of the television show Marriage Boot Camp chronicling their broken relationship.

-On March 29, 2014, Scott was shot after attending his mother's funeral in Duxbury, Massachusetts.
-He suffered non-life-threatening injuries when the bullets hit his shoulder and back.
-His 36-year-old nephew Gai Scott was later arrested for the shooting.
+On March 29, 2014, Benzino was shot after attending his mother's funeral in Duxbury, Massachusetts.
+He was shot in the shoulder and back by his 36-year-old nephew Gai Scott, who was later arrested for shooting him.

 Legal issues

-On April 16, 2019, Scott was stopped in Brookhaven, Georgia and cited for driving an uninsured vehicle.
+On April 16, 2019, Benzino was stopped in Brookhaven, Georgia and cited for driving an uninsured vehicle.
 He was not the policy holder responsible for insuring the vehicle.

-On June 22, 2019, Scott was arrested for a bench warrant in DeKalb County, Georgia.
-Scott was taken to police headquarters for booking and was later jailed.
+On June 22, 2019, Benzino was arrested for a bench warrant in DeKalb County, Georgia, and was taken to police headquarters for booking and was later jailed.
 As he was being transported there, he launched a racist tirade against a police officer arresting him, who was of Vietnamese descent.
 The tirade involved multiple racial slurs and maternal insults.

-On July 31, 2020, Scott was arrested and charged with criminal damage to property.
-He was accused of damaging the Chevrolet Silverado pickup truck of a man who was in the company of Scott's ex-fiancé Althea Heart.

-On February 3, 2022, Scott was arrested and charged with one count of second degree criminal damage to property, a felony.
+On July 31, 2020, Benzino was arrested and charged with criminal damage to property.
+He was accused of damaging the Chevrolet Silverado pickup truck of a man who was in the company of Benzino's ex-fiancée Althea Heart.
+On February 3, 2022, Benzino was arrested and charged with one count of second degree criminal damage to property, a felony.